jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 open import rewriting.examples.StepIndexedLogic
 ```

-The step-indexed logic is a first-order logic (i.e., a logic with
+Our Step-indexed Logic (SIL) is a first-order logic (i.e., a logic
-"and", "or", "implies", "for all").
-To distinguish its connectives
+with "and", "or", "implies", "for all").
+To distinguish its
-from Agda's, we add a superscript "o".
-So "and" is written `×ᵒ`,
+connectives from Agda's, we add a superscript "o".
+So "and" is written
-"implies" is written `→ᵒ`, and so on.
-The step-indexed logic also
+`×ᵒ`, "implies" is written `→ᵒ`, and so on.
+The SIL also includes a
-includes a notion of time in which there is clock counting down.
-The
+notion of time in which there is clock counting down.
+The logic is
-logic is designed in such a way that if a formula `P` is true at some
+designed in such a way that if a formula `P` is true at some time then
-time then `P` stays true in the future (at lower counts).
-When the
+`P` stays true in the future (at lower counts).
+When the clock reaches
-clock reaches zero, every formula becomes true.
-Furthermore, the
+zero, every formula becomes true.
+Furthermore, the logic includes a
-logic includes a "later" operator, written `▷ᵒ P`, meaning that `P` is
+"later" operator, written `▷ᵒ P`, meaning that `P` is true one clock
-true one clock tick in the future.
+tick in the future.

 Just as `Set` is the type of true/false formulas in Agda, `Setᵒ` is
-the type of true/false formulas in the step indexed logic.
-It is a
+the type of true/false formulas in SIL.
+It is a record that bundles
-record that bundles the formula itself, represented with a function of
+the formula itself, represented with a function of type `ℕ → Set`,
-type `ℕ → Set`, with proofs that the formula is downward closed and
-true at zero.
+with proofs that the formula is downward closed and true at zero.

     record Setᵒ : Set₁ where
       field